 After all, God is God because he remembers.

 As a teenager, Elie Wiesel was imprisoned in Nazi concentration camps for 11 months.
-He has written more than 50 books, and won the 1986 Nobel Peace Prize for his work to advance human rights and peace around the world.
-Wiesel lives in New York City.
+He wrote more than 50 books, and won the 1986 Nobel Peace Prize for his work to advance human rights and peace around the world.
+Wiesel died in 2016.

 Independently produced for NPR by Jay Allison and Dan Gediman with John Gregory and Viki Merrick.
 Photo by Sergey Bermeniev.